thegeekcentaur/alexandria/index.md

 ### Core Functionalities

 At basic level, Alexandria provides
-- A set of APIs (based on python FastAPI) to google for books, based on author names, genre, ISBN ID etc.
+- A set of APIs (based on python `FastAPI`) to google for books, based on author names, genre, ISBN ID etc.
 - A local database running behind the scene, which may be used to stored some meta data about the search results, with necessary notes/tagging
 - The APIs as well as the underlying database are spun up as docker containers so that it may be run anywhere by the user
 - In future this may also be extended to have a formal UI where user may navigate and do the same steps, in a more friendlier way

-**Bold** and _Italic_ and `Code` text

 ### Underlying Technologies/References

-1. For more details on how to use _Google Books API_, [check out the documentation](https://developers.google.com/books/docs/v1/using).
+1. For details on how to use _Google Books API_, [check out the documentation](https://developers.google.com/books/docs/v1/using).
-2. For more details on how _FastAPI_ works, [check out the documentation](https://fastapi.tiangolo.com).
+2. For details on how _FastAPI_ works, [check out the documentation](https://fastapi.tiangolo.com).